strategineer/personal-website/content/blog/2025-01-23/index.md

 There's a lot to like about Shadowdark but its defining feature is that it's surprisingly **elegant** (given that it received the [Ennie Award for Best Game](https://ennie-awards.com/portfolio-item/2024-nominees-and-winners/) this shouldn't come as much of a surprise).

-The rulebook is a masterpiece of design --- it's one of the best laid out rulebooks I've ever read.
+The rulebook is a masterpiece of design --- it's one of the best laid out rulebooks I've l read.
 The rules are concise, exceedingly clear and comprehensive enough to allow new and experienced GMs to run Shadowdark games well.

 ### A great OSR system for less experienced GMs